-- Documents will be despatched to the UK Border Agency via secure mail.
+- Documents will be despatched to the UK Visas and Immigration via secure mail.

-- Your application will arrive at the UK Border Agency complete, avoiding any unnecessary delays.
+- Your application will arrive at the UK Visas and Immigration complete, avoiding any unnecessary delays.

 Can migrants use the settlement checking service before attending a Public Enquiry Office?

-An applicant may decide to apply in person at a UK Border Agency Public Enquiry Office (PEO) and would pay for a premium service.
+An applicant may decide to apply in person at a UK Visas and Immigration Public Enquiry Office (PSC) and would pay for a premium service.
 The settlement checking service is available as part of the premium application route.
-Local authorities will check the application form is complete, correct supporting documents have been provided and can copy supporting documents for taking to the PEO.
+Local authorities will check the application form is complete, correct supporting documents have been provided and can copy supporting documents for taking to the PSC.

 Do I have to pay for the checking service?

 Yes you do.
-The settlement checking service fee is charged in addition to the SET (M) application fee charged by the UK Border Agency and reflects the cost of providing the service.
+The settlement checking service fee is charged in addition to the SET (M) application fee charged by the UK Visas and Immigration and reflects the cost of providing the service.